alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       The sun is rendered as a simple radial gradient, so it has settings for scale, softness, color, and intensity.

       Sun Scale will also be used to derive the correct light source angle of the sun directional light, so the softness of the shadows and size of specular highlights will be correct for the sun's size in the sky.
+You can scale it relative to that calculated value with Sun Source Angle Scale.

       The sun also has Solar Eclipse settings, to adjust what happens when the moon, or an object in the Space Layer, goes in front of the sun.